- Guide to Breast Cancer

 A selective estrogen receptor modulator (SERM) is a chemical that is designed to act like estrogen in certain tissue such as the bones and not like estrogen in other tissue such as the breast.
 The use of SERMs takes advantage of the benefits of estrogen while trying to avoid the risks associated with estrogen.
 Two SERMs, tamoxifen (Nolvadex) and raloxifene (Evista), have been used as preventive treatment.
 The advantages and disadvantages of each are discussed in more detail below.

-Tamoxifen is the first SERM to receive approval by the United States Food and Drug Administration in the treatment of breast cancer.
+Tamoxifen is the first SERM to receive approval by the United States Food and Drug Administration (FDA) in the treatment of breast cancer.
 Some breast cancer cells are "estrogen sensitive," meaning they possess so-called estrogen receptors and need estrogen to grow and divide.
 But estrogen has to bind to the receptors of these cancer cells in order to stimulate them.
 Binding of estrogen to the receptors is analogous to fitting a key into a lock.
 Tamoxifen blocks the action of estrogen on the cancer cells by occupying the receptors (the locks), thus preventing estrogen (the keys) from fitting into the receptors.
 Blocking estrogen from the estrogen-sensitive cancer cells stops the growth and multiplication of these cells.
 Tamoxifen (in higher than usual doses) may also possess other properties that cause the death of breast cancer cells that are not estrogen sensitive.

 Tamoxifen has been used to treat both advanced and early stage breast cancers.
 This drug has also proven valuable to women who have had cancer in one breast in reducing the chances of developing cancer in the second breast.